sematext/docs/docs/logagent/how-to-gdpr_web_logs.md

 There are several methods to anonymize or mask data fields:

-1. __Truncate the data.__ In case of IP addresses, it could be sufficient to replace the last digits of an IP address.
+1. __Truncate field values in logs.__ In case of IP addresses, it could be sufficient to replace the last digits of an IP address.
 This breaks the potential correlation to a specific user, so it protects the personal data.
 A part of the network information is still available for analytics (e.g. Country of a user based on the partial IP address).
-2. __Hash field values.__ Strong hash algorithms don't allow to calculate the original value out of the hash code.
+2. __Hash field values in logs.__ Strong hash algorithms don't allow to calculate the original value out of the hash code.
 You can use the resulting hash code for analytics, e.g. count unique entries.
-3. __Encrypt field values.__ Encryption might be even more interesting than hashing because you don't lose the information, while you protect the data.
+3. __Encrypt field values in logs.__ Encryption might be even more interesting than hashing because you don't lose the information, while you protect the data.
 For 3rd parties, the encrypted content is not readable.
 But you could decrypt the data field in case you really need to access the content.
 E.g. for forensics after a security breach.
 Depending on the encryption method you might be able to use the encrypted value for analytics, like hash codes.
-4. __Remove data fields.__ The removal of data fields provides has the lowest risk of data leaking, but you might lose the information for troubleshooting or statistics.
+4. __Remove fields from logs.__ The removal of data fields provides has the lowest risk of data leaking, but you might lose the information for troubleshooting or statistics.

 You can combine all mentioned methods depending on nature of data and your needs to analyze or restore the information in specific cases.